- The project involves a €70M investment and aims to be operational by the second half of 2026.

 Future Applications and Funding

-In later phases, the green hydrogen could be used in industries like ceramics and heavy transport in the Valencian Community, replacing natural gas.
-The project has received €15 million in funding from the Innovative Value Chain and Renewable Hydrogen Knowledge support programmes, part of the Spanish Recovery, Transformation and Resilience Plan, funded by the EU's NextGenerationEU.
+In later phases, the green hydrogen could be used in industries like ceramics and heavy transport in the Valencian Community.
+The project has received €15 million in funding from the Innovative Value Chain and Renewable Hydrogen Knowledge support programs, part of the Spanish Recovery, Transformation and Resilience Plan, funded by the EU's NextGenerationEU.

 Local Industry Involvement

 The project demonstrates confidence in Spanish companies, with the transformer being manufactured by Imefy, a company based in Toledo.
-This involvement strengthens the renewable hydrogen value chain and creates industrial and innovation opportunities in the region.
+This initiative strengthens the renewable hydrogen value chain and creates industrial opportunities in the region.